epoberezkin/poberezkin.com/posts/2020-04-29-why-use-advanced-haskell-types.md

 type Members = [User]
 ```

-This is better, organisation members can be only users.
+This is better, organisation members can be only users now.

 We cannot have one function working on two different types, but we can define a type class and make `User` and `Org` types its instances: